videlicet/Kokan-Swap-Meet/IMPROVEMENTS.md

 ## Bugs

 - [ ] Picking a license on the dropdown in New Asset selects text on the background.
+This also happens on the query tag selector (https://github.com/radix-ui/primitives/issues/1658).
+Issue is documented but no reasonable fix available.